- Search The Registry

 During this time, she was often accused of traveling too frequently and spending lavishly on her accommodations.
 She apologized to Congressional committees in 1996 for spending which exceeded limits on the funds appropriated for travel and resigned in January 1997.
 It was later revealed that Chinagate scandal figure Johnny Chung claimed that O'Leary met with Chinese oil officials after Chung had donated $25,000 to O'Leary's favorite charity Africare.

+O'Leary served as President of Fisk University in Nashville, she retired on January 31, 2013.
 Her honors and affiliations have included: Board of directors, UAL Corp. (parent company of United Airlines), Alchemix Corp., Scottish Re Ltd., AES Corp. and World Wildlife Fund; Board of Trustees and co-chair, The Campaign for a New Century, Morehouse College; Phi Beta Kappa O'Leary is widowed.
 She has one son, Carl Rollins, 43, an attorney in Washington, D.C.

 204 37th Avenue North Suite330